 Adding Property Damage to your Auto Insurance

 One thing we find is many drivers focus on bodily injury, which long story short, pays for the other guys medical bills if you are at fault.
 But many people are underinsured for Property Damage.
 Property Damage is the 3rd number in the 25/50/20 numbers you see on policies.
-We believe increasing that last number is so important; here’s why.
+We believe increasing that last number is so important; here’s why:

 Call For FREE Help (702) 898-0554

 What if the scenario is a little different?
 What if you hit a 2017 BMW 5 Series 530i Sedan that starts around $51,200, plus add in the $2,000 brick wall you took out.
-You are in it $53,200.
-If you are the 100/300/50 driver, you’d be $3,200 upside down in this scenario, and the first driver with 25/50/20, they’re upside down $33,200!
-Ouch!
-Even being upside down for $3,000 dollars is no pocket change.
-Here’s what we suggest.
+If you are the 100/300/50 driver, you’d be $3,200 upside down in this scenario, and the first driver with 25/50/20, they’re upside down would be $33,200!
+Even being upside down by $3,000 dollars is no pocket change.
+Read below to see what we suggest.